jr7072/Energy-Efficient-Sporadic-Task-Scheduler/README.md

 - Setup
 - References

-## Summary
----

-This is a sporadic task schedular based on the research paper “On-line scheduling of hard real-time tasks on variable voltage processor,”.
-The paper is aimed at scheduling tasks with variable voltages to save on cpu power consumption for portable devices.
-What I implemented here was that STS algorithm described in the paper.
-This algorithm uses a utilization ratio to allow or deny new processes that get released.
-Using the max utilization ratio from all the processes we can use that ratio to create a voltage multiple for the cpu saving the need to run the process at full power.
-In this instance of the algorithm I also included context time and I chanched the RS numerator to consider context switching time of the processes.
-The schedular just prints out the results for now you can use standard output in the command line '>' to output the results to any desired file.

 ## Technologies
 ---
 - Rust (please excuse the messy code just started learning it a week ago)